 You might also have noticed that I changed up the deck tiles (told you I did a lot of tiling this week!)
 Fortunately, these ones are a lot easier to install since they just click together.

 In case you’re interested, you can find out more about installing deck tiles here.

 Of course, I had to try it out with my chairs and new cushions…and it looks AMAZING!

 And I’m definitely not a pro.
-So if you want to learn how to install tiles from the professionals, check out this video from the DIY Network:
+If you want to learn how to install tiles from the professionals, check out this video from the DIY Network:

-But after doing my share of tiling jobs (like the floors and walls in my master bath makeover #2, the floors in my master bath makeover #1, the floors in my guest bathroom and the floors in my kitchen), I have learned a few tiling tips and tricks that nobody told me and make tiling much easier.
+But after doing my share of tiling jobs (like the floors and walls in my master bath makeover #2, the floors and shower surround in my master bath makeover #1, the floors in my guest bathroom, and the floors and backsplash in my kitchen…and that’s just the tiling I’ve done in this house), I have learned a few DIY tiling tips and tricks that nobody told me.
+And they make tiling sooo much easier.

 Tiling Tip #1 | Pick The Right Size Of Tiles